FAQs

 Accommodation for you and your crew before and after your attempt (near London/ Paris), as required.

 Accommodation for you, your crew and the Enduroman Official in Dover/ Folkestone and Calais during your attempt, as required.
+We recommend Dover or Folkestone as the most convenient loation before and during event.

 DO I NEED A SUPPORT CREW?